-The Parking Access and Revenue Controls System equipment has aged past its expected life and requires extensive repairs including the electrical infrastructure.
+The parking access and revenue controls system equipment has aged past its expected life and requires extensive repairs, including the electrical infrastructure.
 Assignment parking is currently managed by a proprietary access control system that may not be supported in upcoming years.
 The existing control software has limited reporting capability and is not able to meet the "real-time" needs of Campus Parking Services.

-Subsequent to the initial approval, additional equipment requirements for ten facilities were identified.
+Subsequent to the initial approval, additional equipment requirements for 10 facilities were identified.
 The additional scope of work modifies the current operating methodology at two facilities (Harrison Street Parking Structure and the Paulina Street Parking Structure) to accommodate pay-on-foot technology.
 Several parking lots will be modified by changing the exit and entrance equipment to include pay-in-lane stations, new entrance and exit stations, pay-on-foot options, and other associated equipment.
 The additional project cost has been estimated at \$798,500.

-Accordingly, the Chancellor, University of Illinois at Chicago, and the Vice President, University of Illinois with the concurrence of the appropriate administrative officers recommends that the Board approve the increase in project budget for this project to \$5,633,500, an increase of \$798,500.
+Accordingly, the chancellor, University of Illinois at Chicago, and vice president, University of Illinois, with the concurrence of the appropriate administrative officers, recommends that the Board approve the increase in project budget for this project to \$5,633,500, an increase of \$798,500.